Understanding Pregnancy Success Rates and Treatment Options

 by Genoveva N. Prisacaru, M.D., FACOG

-When it comes to calculating likelihood of conceiving, every scenario is different.
+When it comes to calculating the success rates of conceiving, every scenario is different.
 For those struggling with fertility issues and considering options to help increase their chances, the stakes are even higher.

 In general, the natural chance of pregnancy per month of ovulation depends on the age of the woman, starting at 20% in her 20s for a couple with proven fertility in the past and dropping by 5-10% every ten years to 15% within her 30s and to just 5% within her 40s.
 Couples considering Artificial Reproductive Techniques (ART) should realize that it is intensively emotional, physically arduous and expensive.
 One of the first questions that often comes to mind is “What really is the chance for success?”